shin-ee-chen/neurips_llm_efficiency_challenge/README.md

 # neurips_llm_efficiency_challenge

 ### Evaluation
-We have 3 submission folders: dolly_51199iter-Llama-2-13b-hf, flanfull_dolly_500k_iter-Llama-2-7b-hf and XX.
+We have 3 submission folders: dolly_51199iter-Llama-2-13b-hf, flanfull_dolly_500k_iter-Llama-2-7b-hf and flan15kdolly.
 Each folder contains a Dockerfile and the code required to run it.

 ### Before Submission
 * Add model name to line 557 to lit-gpt/lit-gpt/lit_gpt/config.py